jgperrin/net.jgp.books.spark.ch10/README.md

 # Spark in Action, 2nd edition - chapter 10

 Welcome to Spark in Action, chapter 10.
 This chapter is about ingesting streaming data in Apache Spark.
-Note that the focus is on structured streaming (not discretized streaming).
+Note that the focus of this chapter is on structured streaming (not discretized streaming).

-Additional examples demo the usage of the various sinks in Spark's structured streaming.
+Also contains examples of the usage of the various **sinks** in Spark's structured streaming.

 All examples are in Java.